 Kanban is a visual tool for an agile workflow.
 It is comprised of a board that is broken up into columns, which represent the workflow.
 The basic structure of the kanban board is that it is divided into three columns: to do, doing and done.

-Kanban cards are the tasks or backlog, which are prioritized and collected under the to do column.
+Kanban cards are the tasks or backlogs, which are prioritized and collected under the to-do column.
 From there, team members take them and move them to the doing column, when they start executing the task.

 The great thing about kanban as an agile workflow is its transparency for team leaders.
 They can see at a glance who is working on what and at what stage of completion it is.
 This is key for tracking and reporting on projects.